042423-Chevron-batch/Trainer_Code/W6/angular.md

 ## Lifecycle Hooks
 - Components go through different life stages (from Initialization to Destory) and you can "hook" onto any of those stages to insert your own logic

+## Forms
+Angular has two types of forms: Template based and Reactive forms.
+Template based form is suitable for simple forms, and most of form logic lives in the template (aka html).
+Reactive form scales better because your data control and logic lives in your typescript class.

 ## Services
 - *Services* are reusable pieces of *logic*.
 They don't have views associated to them!
 - Use services for: